spanner888/CamScripts/README.md

 Details of using each macro are in the following files and also within each macro, including some information on adapting to your needs.

 Note: the 3x readme below are still WIP.
 They are also available in the CamScripts install directory and in the repo which is linked from the Scripts menu.
-In addition, there is plenty of helpfull detail in the example and import scripts and help will be available from the FreeCAD forum link.
+In addition, there is plenty of helpful detail in the example and import scripts and help will be available from the FreeCAD forum link.

 ![README 1 Import CSV Tool data](README_1_ImportCSVToolData.md)